CarliJoy/django-pint/README.md

 If your base unit is atomic (i.e. can be represented by an integer), you may also use `IntegerQuantityField` and `BigIntegerQuantityField`.

+If you prefer exact units you can use the `DecimalQuantityField`

 You can also pass Quantity objects to be stored in models.
-These are automatically converted to the units defined for the field ( but can be converted to something else when retrieved of course ).
+These are automatically converted to the units defined for the field
+( but can be converted to something else when retrieved of course ).

     >> from quantityfield.units import ureg
     >> Quantity = ureg.Quantity